dotnet/runtime/Documentation/clr-code-guide.md

 Under no circumstances may you use CRST_UNSAFE_SAMELEVEL for a non-host-breakable lock.

 [3] More precisely, you cannot allow a GC to block your thread at a GC-safe point.
-If it does, the GC could deadlock because the GC thread itself blocks waiting for a third cooperative mode thread to reach its GC-safe point… which it can’t do because it’s trying to acquire the very lock that your first thread owns.
-This wouldn’t be an issue if acquiring a coop-mode lock was itself a GC-safe point.
+If it does, the GC could deadlock because the GC thread itself blocks waiting for a third cooperative mode thread to reach its GC-safe point... which it can't do because it's trying to acquire the very lock that your first thread owns.
+This wouldn't be an issue if acquiring a coop-mode lock was itself a GC-safe point.
 But too much code relies on this not being a GC-safe point to fix this easily

 ### Bypassing leveling (CRSTUNORDEREDnordered)